leszko/hazelcast-platform-installer/README.md

 To start the installation you need to unzip the file and then run `./install.sh`.

-It will extract all files needed for the offline Hazelcast Enterprise (and Hazelcast Jet Enterprise) installation on the OpenShift environment.
+It will extract all files needed for the offline Hazelcast IMDG Enterprise (and Hazelcast Jet Enterprise) installation on the OpenShift environment.
 Please check `INSTALL_GUIDE.md` for the detailed instructions.